dojo/dojo.io/site/source/tutorials/1070_custom_elements/index.md

 Here we have to give a `tag` property to the object passed to the decotrator.
 The tag is the HTML Element name we will use for the Custom Element.
 In this case the tag would be used like `<worker-profile></worker-profile>`.
 We have also let the CLI know how to map our properties and attributes correctly, as well as our events, using the respective properties in the decorator argument.

+Here we ommit a couple of potential arguments from the above decorator demonstration for simplicity.
+However we will explain the other two for completeness.
+Firstly, there is `childType`.
+This property is relevant if you are interested in having children in the Custom Element.
+The property takes one of three arguments, namely `DOJO` (default), `NODE` or `TEXT`, each corresponding to what children the Custom Element accepts. `DOJO` will allow a Custom Element to render other Custom Elements created from Dojo Widgets. `NODE` means it will accept regular DOM Nodes, and `TEXT` means the element will accept plain text as a child.
+The next property is  `registry` which accepts a given `Registry` chosen by the developer.
+Explaining registries in detail is outside the scope of this tutorial, but you can see the <a href="https://dojo.io/tutorials/1020_registries/">Registry tutorial for more information</a>.

 {% section %}

 ## Creating a Custom Element with the Dojo CLI